keslerlee/personal-website/src/content/pages/home.md

 # Welcome To My Repository

-Hi, I'm Kesler, a Software & Machine Learning Engineer.
-I’m passionate about building scalable data pipelines and machine learning.
+Hi, I’m Kesler, a junior studying Computer Science at Arizona State University.
+My technical interests lie in data pipelines and machine learning, with a focus on resilient and scalable software that adapts to new challenges.

 ## What You'll Find Here